Defense secretary abruptly revokes plea deal with alleged 9/11 mastermind KSM, co-conspirators - KESQ

 Prosecutors in the case had been discussing the possibility of a plea deal for more than two years, which would have avoided a lengthy trial complicated by questions over the admissibility of evidence obtained during torture.

-The plea deal, announced on July 31, would have sent KSM and the co-conspirators to prison for life in exchange for pleading guilty to conspiracy charges.
+After beginning negotiations in March 2022, the pre-trial agreement announced Wednesday would have seen KSM and his co-defendants sentenced to prison in exchange for pleading guilty to all charges, including conspiracy and the murder of the 2,976 people listed in the charging sheet.

+In 2008, Mohammed was charged with a list of crimes including conspiracy, murder in violation of the law of war, attacking civilians, attacking civilian objects, intentionally causing serious bodily injury, destruction of property in violation of the law of war, and terrorism and material support of terrorism.
+The US had said it would seek the death penalty for Mohammed.

+But the military trial against Mohammed and his alleged co-conspirators was delayed for years as the US tried to determine how to handle the issue of torture used against Mohammed and others at secret CIA prisons in the 2000s.
+The trial was set to begin on January 11, 2021, but delays brought about by the resignation of two judges and the coronavirus pandemic pushed the date back.

 The-CNN-Wire